Dionne Warwick

-During her career, Warwick has sold more than 100 million records worldwide and she has won many awards, including six Grammy Awards.
-Warwick has been inducted into the Hollywood Walk of Fame, the Grammy Hall of Fame, the R&B Music Hall of Fame and the Apollo Theater Walk of Fame.
-In 2019 she won the Grammy Lifetime Achievement Award.
-Three of her songs ("Walk On By", "Alfie" and "Don't Make Me Over") have been inducted into the Grammy Hall of Fame.
-She is a former Goodwill Ambassador for the UN's Food and Agriculture Organization.

-Early life
+Early life and education

-Marie Dionne Warrick, later Warwick, was born in East Orange, New Jersey to Lee Drinkard and Mancel Warrick.
-Her mother was manager of the Drinkard Singers, and her father was a Pullman porter, chef, record promoter and CPA.
+Marie Dionne Warrick, later Warwick, was born to Arthur Lee Drinkard and Mancel Warrick.
+Her mother was manager of the Drinkard Singers, and her father was a Pullman porter, chef, record promoter, and CPA.
 Dionne was named after her aunt on her mother's side.
-She had a sister, Delia ("Dee Dee"), who died in 2008, and a brother, Mancel Jr., who was killed in an accident in 1968 at age 21.
-Her parents were both African American, and she also has Native American and Dutch ancestry.
+She had a sister, Delia ("Dee Dee"), who died in 2008, and a brother, Mancel Jr., who was killed in an accident in 1968 at the age of 21.
+Her parents were both African-American, and she also has Native American and Dutch ancestry.

-She was raised in East Orange, New Jersey and was a Girl Scout for a time.
+Warwick was raised in East Orange, New Jersey, and was a Girl Scout for a time.
+She began singing gospel as a child at her grandfather’s AME church in Newark, New Jersey, where he was pastor and later at the New Hope Baptist Church in Newark, New Jersey.
 After finishing East Orange High School in 1959, Warwick pursued her passion at the Hartt College of Music in West Hartford, Connecticut.
 She landed some work with her group singing backing vocals for recording sessions in New York City.
 During one session, Warwick met Burt Bacharach, who hired her to record demos featuring songs written by him and lyricist Hal David.
 She later landed her own record deal.

 Career

 Drinkard Singers

-Many of Warwick's family were members of the Drinkard Singers, a family gospel group and RCA recording artists who frequently performed throughout the New York metropolitan area.
+Many members of Warwick's family were members of the Drinkard Singers, a family gospel group and RCA recording artists who frequently performed throughout the New York metropolitan area.
 The original group, known as the Drinkard Jubilairs, consisted of Cissy, Anne, Larry, and Nicky, and later included Warwick's grandparents, Nicholas and Delia Drinkard, and their children: William, Lee (Warwick's mother) and Hansom.
 When the Drinkard Singers performed on TV Gospel Time, Dionne Warwick had her television performance debut.

 Marie instructed the group, and they were managed by Lee.
 As they became more successful, Lee and Marie began performing with the group, and they were augmented by pop/R&B singer Judy Clay, whom Lee had unofficially adopted.
 Elvis Presley eventually expressed an interest in having them join his touring entourage.
-Dionne began singing gospel as a child at the New Hope Baptist Church in Newark, New Jersey.